Raster Charts… the comeback [Update]

 Raster charts coming back

-(¹) Comparative mapping, mixed results
+(¹) Comparative mapping, a mixed result

-(²) Investigation reports :
+(²) Investigation Reports :

-Report BEAmer Marion Dufresne.
+BEAmer Marion Dufresne report.

-Report BEAmer Arafenua
+BEAmer Arafenua Report

 (³) See Glossary for the definition of these terms.